 The information you include in your reports is valuable to the family in understanding the progress and outcomes they’ve achieved.

-It’s also helpful for us, especially at plan reviews.
+It’s also helpful for us, especially at plan reassessments.
 It helps us understand the child and family’s progress, outcomes, and understand the family’s future goals.
 This information along with your recommendations, help inform decisions about future supports.

 Who pays for the time it takes to write reports?